techwriterkoduje/cake-conf-2025-git-for-docs/modules/01-create.md

 # Creating a repo

-To work on a Git repo, you need to have it on your machine — that's technically all you need.
+To work on a Git repo, you must have it on your machine.
+Technically, that's all you need.
 The most basic scenario is just you working on a repo on your machine alone.

 ## Option 1: Initialize